JacyCui/sicp-lab01/README.md

 > Use Ok to test your knowledge with the following "What Would Python Display?" questions:
 >
 > ```shell
-> python3 ok -q control -u --locak
+> python3 ok -q control -u --local
 > ```
 >
 > **Hint**: Make sure your `while` loop conditions eventually evaluate to a false value, or they'll never stop!
 Typing `Ctrl-C` will stop infinite loops in the interpreter.